nicolasliuu/designer-app/README.md

 ## Setting up personal dotenv-vault

-1. Make sure to go to the root project directory
+1. Make sure to go to the root project directory:

 ```bash
 cd  ../path/to/designer-app
 ```

-2. Then, to access the vault, run the command
+2. Then, to access the vault, run the following command to log in from the browser:

 ```bash
 npx dotenv-vault@latest login -y
 ```

 3. There, either sign up or log in, using the email you were invited to the project with.
-If signing up, you will be asked to confirm the email.
 Once logged in, you can close the browser window.

 ## Keeping .env synchronized

-To pull up-to-date .env, run the command
+To pull up-to-date .env, run the command:

 ```bash
 npx dotenv-vault@latest pull
 ```

-And whenever you make changes to the .env file, run the command
+And whenever you make changes to the .env file, run the command:

 ```bash
 npx dotenv-vault@latest push